kalisjoshua/Behaviors.js/README.md

 Behaviors.JS
 ============

-JavaScript libraries that are configured by adding tags and attributes to HTML.
-The libraries follows the principle of progressive enhancement and have no external dependencies.
+JavaScript libraries are configured by adding tags and attributes to your HTML.
+Each one follows the principle of progressive enhancement and has no external dependencies.

 Compatibility target: IE9+.
+Will fall back to default behavior on older browsers.

 Examples
 --------